alexisuaguilaru/MexicanPostalCodes/readme.md

 This project aims to develop a simple interface in Flask for querying information about Mexican Postal Codes from a Database using SQL queries.

 ## Database
 The data were downloaded from [Descarga de Códigos Postales](https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/CodigoPostal_Exportar.aspx) and a full description is available on [Origen de los datos](https://github.com/eclipxe13/sepomexphp/blob/master/docs/DATABASE.md).
 The [SQL schema](./Database/Schema.sql) was created using both resource and renaming the fields (columns) with more useful and descriptive names.
 Only one table is used for the database because of the technical requirements for this assignment.

+## Pipeline
+The database (table) was populated with a Python script which dumps the data downloaded from [Descarga de Códigos Postales](https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/CodigoPostal_Exportar.aspx).
+Creates a connection to the database using PyMySQL which is used to insert the postal code records into.
+This procedure is described in [Pipeline](./Pipeline).

 ## Installation
 1. Clone this repository: